olivervmason/car_price_webscraper/README.md

 ## Part 2 - Listings Webscraper

-A webscraper was built to iterate through each page number for the named brand.
+A webscraper was built to iterate through each page number for the named brand, with a pause between each page to avoid overloading the server.

 `'https://www.trademe.co.nz/a/motors/cars/{brand}?page={X}'`

-Fortunately the summary page showing all listings contained all the following information:
+Fortunately, the group listings page showed all the information below:

 - Make and Model
 - Location